 Nano-Bio Research Lab (NBRL)

-We, are an interdisciplinary research group, working in translating nanotechnology for biomedical applications. nano-BILY is developing group of members coming from a variety of backgrounds, including biotechnology, polymer technology, materials science, chemistry, physiology, and pharmacy.
+We, are an interdisciplinary research group, working in translating nanotechnology for biomedical applications.
+NBRL is a new and developing group of members coming from a variety of backgrounds, including biotechnology, polymer technology, materials science, chemistry, physiology, and pharmacy.
 NBRL also include collaborative team of academicians, scientists, clinicians, and industry personnel.
 The following themes is the current focus of NBRL:

 Nanomedicine and Drug / Gene Delivery